 With the prodding of a fellow artist, Janine decided to challenge herself and take on the world of digital painting into a new form of Pop Art.
 “In a way, digital art combines both.
 The digital paintings are all created on a computer with an electronic pen and tablet.
 I’m comfortable working digitally, but it requires a very different skill set than putting pencil to paper, so it took a bit of time to develop it,” the artist said.

 “My Pop Art is an intentional move away from the almost Baroque detail in my pencil work to a very minimal amount of detail,” she continued.
 “That was major challenge for me.
 I am trying to capture the essence of a person with three main elements: eyes, mouth and hair.”

 Her new digital art is inspired by her work as a comic book illustrator, which she began after graduation.
 She is also influenced by her love of Manga (Japanese comics) and represents "an ode to Warhol and Lichtenstein," she noted.

 Janine’s work has been exhibited and sold widely in the USA, and it can viewed at the Tom James/Raymond James Financial Art Collection in Clearwater, Florida.

 Her drawings have appeared in various publications, including Beckett monthly and independent comics, as well as her self-published “Steele Destinies.”
-She is an adjunct instructor at Ringling College of Art.
+She was an adjunct instructor at Ringling College of Art for 20 years.